dariakiseleva/NileExpress/WORKNOTES.md

 - Review what `flex: 1` does - stretches as big as it can go
 - `{Array(rating).fill().map((_, i) => (<p>⭐</p>))}`
 - React context API/redux: we push things into the data layer and from there into basket.
 A reducer is how the data is dispatched into the data layer.
+- Good practice to have the selector within the reducer

 ## Holding